frac64/frac64.github.io/index.md

 **FRAC64** provides a special `NaN` (not a number) value to constitute values that cannot be expressed correctly or that are in fact not a number like any fraction with a denominator of zero.
 Overflows and underflows result in special `NaN` that indicate the type of error.
-All numerical values are therefore correct from the mathematical standpoint.
+Any value is either a mathematically correct number or `NaN`.

 ## Representation